Pr0dt0s/obsidian-html-server/README.md

 ## Usage

-Simply enable the plugin and open a web browser at `http://localhost:8080/A_MARKDOWN_FILE` to view the same document you see when opening it in Obsidian.
+Simply enable the plugin, start the server and open a web browser at `http://localhost:8080/A_MARKDOWN_FILE` to view the same document you see when opening it in Obsidian.

 ## Notes